voxpupuli/puppet-icinga2/README.md

 More detailed examples can be found in the [examples] directory.

-Ths examples creates the coniguration for a Master that has one Satellite connected.
+Ths examples creates the configuration for a Master that has one Satellite connected.
 A global zone is created for templates and all features of a typical master are enabled.

 ``` puppet